lparcq/procmon-oprs/src/display/term/help_en.md

 - none: show userland and kernel processes
 - user: show only userland processes (default)
 - active: show userland processes that have consumed some CPU in the last 5 cycles.
+- myself: show processes owned by the current user.

 ## State